 Applications for a Green Card permit should be made to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation.
 Note: Irish embassies do not process applications for Green Card permits.

-Intra-company transfer permit: applications for an intra-company transfer permit should be made by the host organisation in Ireland using the application form for an intra-company transfer permit (pdf).
+Intra-company transfer permit: applications for an intra-company transfer permit should be made by the host organisation in Ireland using the application form for an intra-company transfer permit (pdf)or the new single eform (pdf).

 Processing and appeals: You can check the application processing times on the Department’s website.
 The official processing your application will either grant it or refuse it for specific reasons.
 If your application is refused you may appeal a refusal decision within 21 days.
 Your appeal will be considered by a separate and more senior official.
 If your appeal is refused, you are not prohibited from making a new application.